 Help prevent odors by using a collection container that has a vented lid.
 Food waste starts to decompose and creates odors more quickly when access to oxygen is cut off.
 You can purchase a pre-made kitchen pail with a vended lid (with or without a carbon filter), or you can make one using an ice cream pail or other container.

 Consider collecting your "wet" organics (food scraps, meat trimmings, etc.) in a large yogurt or cottage cheese container or ice cream pail, and keep that container in your refrigerator or freezer.
 Dump the wet organics into a compostable bag and place the bag in your organics cart the night before your collection day.

 - Yes.
 Extra recycling will be collected at no extra charge.
 Extra recyclables must be in a paper bag, cardboard box, or old recycling bin next to your cart.
-If you have excess cardboard, please cut or fold the cardboard into 3 feet by 3 feet sections, and bundle them with twine, string or tape.
+If you have excess cardboard, please cut or fold the cardboard into three feet by three feet sections, and bundle them with twine, string or tape.
 Place the bundles next to your recycling cart.
-If you consistently have extra recycling, call Utility Billing at 952.924.2111 to request an additional cart.
+If you consistently have extra recycling, call utility billing at 952.924.2111 to request an additional cart.